keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 you see the following changes:

 * The `app.kubernetes.io/managed-by` annotation
-  has been added to the `labels` section of the revised `KeptnApp` resource.
+  has been added to the `metadata.labels` section of the revised `KeptnApp` resource.

      If your original `KeptnApp` resource was auto-generated, it already had this annotation.